Raghavvram/notes/Virtualization/KVM.md

 ### Summary

 KVM leverages Intel VT-x and AMD-V hardware virtualization extensions to create and manage VMs efficiently.
 By running in kernel mode, KVM has full control over the hardware and can handle system-level operations securely and efficiently.
 VMs run in non-root mode, ensuring isolation and performance.
-This setup allows for efficient virtualization with minimal overhead, making it ideal for various applications, from cloud computing to development and testing environments.
+This setup allows for efficient virtualization with minimal overhead, making it ideal for various applications, from cloud computing